Guardian 26 Kids Bike Review

 Guardian’s double-wall rims offer extra durability to keep wheels true, even when kids give them a beating!
 While the rims are painted to give each bike an extra pop of color and personality, the outside edges are texturized and not painted in order for the brake pads to have maximum bite on that rim.

 The 26×1.75″ tires have a relatively smooth tread that provides less rolling resistance for where this bike is designed to play most often – pavement.
-While they can certainly handle a mild dirt trail, if you’ll be riding dirt trails frequently, a knobbier tire would provide more traction for loose dirt.
+While they can certainly handle a mild dirt trail, if you’ll be riding dirt trails frequently, a bike with a knobbier tire would provide more traction for loose dirt.

 Saddle and Kickstand

-It’s also railed so that you can adjust the saddle’s position forward or backward according to your child’s preference, or as they grow.
+Guardian gets both the big and small details right on their 26″ bike.
+The matte black saddle is amply padded for a cushy ride.
+It’s also railed so that you can adjust the saddle’s position forward or backward according to your child’s body proportions, or as they grow.

 The kickstand is high-quality and strong, holding the bike upright without issues.